bvn-architecture/BVN_Office_Staging/README.md

 ### Setting up the spreadsheet

+To have the website know what times the different areas are in their different states, a google spreadsheet is used.

 1. A google sheet is used for the time data; [here's the original website's google sheet](https://docs.google.com/spreadsheets/d/1Np-BOM5_Jr6B4Obx_9ls0JlX0vd-i1pDeVKMYbUYA_s/edit?usp=sharing), your new one will look very similar.
 First off, [create a new sheet here](https://docs.google.com/spreadsheets/u/0/).